dr2chase/compiler-centric-vector/README.md

 perhaps by a preprocessor.
 There are several paths to good performance, but my favored approach would be for the compiler to recognize "expression trees" over these functions, and

 - Declare that the order of evaluation across the slices is not guaranteed, and that aliasing inputs and outputs is a potential source of nonportable surprises.
 (This implies perhaps a checking mode that would diagnose this issue).
+The current proposal avoids this by "always returning a new slice", except for the possible case of a `copyInto` or `assign` function.
 - Hoist all the checks outside the computation (this may or may not be possible without special treatment for these checks).
   It might make sense to rewrite the reference implementation into a checked set of functions and interior intrinsics, and a combination of inlining, common expression elimination and value propagation might be adequate.
+Or, given that these are intrinsics, use knowledge about intrinsics in the analysis (so, special analysis, but not special semantics).
 - Recognize all the slices that exist only as temporaries, as temporaries.
 - Vectorize and chunk across the expression tree.